giellalt/giellalt.github.io/infra/SetUpTheFiles.md

 Thereafter, typing `fao` will bring you directly to the relevant folder.

-# Further questions and help
+## Further questions and help

-Please post any further questions and need for help you might have in the Zulip stream svn-git, found here:
+The GiellaLT community can be found on Zulip.
+Please post any questions and need for help you might have in the Zulip stream svn-git, found here:

 <https://giella.zulipchat.com/#narrow/stream/238905-svn-git>